sopra-fs24-group-42/server/README_inProgress.md

 We want to thank our Teaching Assistant [Marco Leder](https://github.com/marcoleder) for guiding us through the course!

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details Say how your project is licensed (see License guide3).
+This project is licensed under the GNU GPLv3 License.